DaanMatch/securefieldapi/README.md

 ## Notes
-- Working on primarily on user verification
 - Currently implements API for `member`, `people`,  `field_data`, of the data model.
+- User verification with mobile device id

 ## To - Dos
 1. Adding a `mobile_id` column